 Yay!
-Chrome has finally been successfully installed on your Fedora Linux using the GUI method.
+Chrome has finally been successfully installed on your Fedora Linux using browser.

-If you want to directly install Goole Chrome from the Fedora terminal only, follow along.
+If you want to directly install Google Chrome from the Fedora terminal only, follow along.
 We’re on it.

 Most long-time Linux users turn to the terminal for installing or updating anything on their system.
 If you’re new to Fedora or say Linux in general.